 The buyers I’m talking about want to live here perhaps because they want to be near family, perhaps because their job brings them here, or perhaps they have lived here all their lives and want to settle – to live in a property they own.
 Or maybe they just want a piece of London if they can possibly afford it.
 We all know they probably can’t.

-Within 10 minutes of watching it became apparent the premise of the documentary was flawed.
+Within 10 minutes of watching it became apparent the premise of the documentary was flawed, check out the post right here and learn a few things that you can do legally.
 It was aimed squarely at exposing the inherent corruption in the estate agency business.
 Or so I thought.

 Whilst the estate agents in question hardly showed visible outrage or shock on their faces when the fictional buyer looking around said he would be using stolen money, neither did they show any evidence whatsoever of wrongdoing.
 Read on – I’m not playing ball from estate agents.
 I’ve no reason to.
 The reason I’m angry by this documentary is that it was a great opportunity to properly explore and expose the real problems in the industry as a whole.
 Or indeed in problems with the housing market itself.

 The documentary was punctuated by snippets from QCs who spoke hypothetically and said nothing that was untrue, and nothing one might disagree with.
 There were other narrators who said things such as “just plain wrong” without going into any detail as to why these secretly-filmed agents were wrong.
 Indeed the after-game statements from the agents themselves were very strong indeed and in my opinion almost completely vindicated their behaviours.

 Most of the estate agents came right out and said words to the effect that they were not qualified to advise on issues of money laundering.
 Some of the estate agents went on to say that this would be done according to the law by legal professionals once the transaction proceeds.